bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

     \end{pmatrix}
     $

 Not so different.
-Quite some of :maths:`\beta` seems preserved.
+Quite some of :maths:`\beta` seems preserved; 7 maps to 8 in the same way.
 Let’s think about our permutations slightly differently.
 Let’s apply our first permutation *to itself* (we write this :maths:`\alpha^2` for brevity) and see what happens.
 Remembering that first permutation:

 .. maths::